Without going into the nitty-gritty details of stats and numbers, we know that Firefighting can be a dangerous career.

 And there’s something to be said about this type of anxiety that you feel, similar to how someone might feel married to a LEO or military member, there’s a heightened sense of,

 because you know that at any shift or any training, there’s the possibility that your Firefighter could be injured.
+And it’s worse when your overwhelmed or at home neck deep with solo parenting.

 Even if you say it’s not a big deal, psychology says otherwise